Nothing compares to this one.

-The buttery cookies are tender and crunchy mouth-watering while baking cookies.
+The buttery cookies are tender crunchy mouth-watering while baking cookies.

-I can't even tell you how many I have made that never compared to this recipe.
+I can't tell you how many I have made that never compare to this recipe.

-Scroll down to get this easy recipe and get in the kitchen and make these this fall!
+Scroll down to get this easy recipe and hit print to avoid ads for easier access...then get in the kitchen and make these cookies.

-I love cinnamon if you want less, start out with 1 teaspoon and season to taste with this spice.
+Tip: We happen to love cinnamon however if you want less, start out with 2 teaspoons and then add more and season to your taste with this spice.

 Rolling in the Sugar